Independent (Company) Beauty Therapist (Chair Rental) Agreement

 This contract is suitable to use only where the therapist is operating

-through a personal service company but we have also included in this
+through a personal service company but there is a version of this agreement

 Optional phrases / clauses are enclosed in square brackets.
 These should be